p2panda/handbook/website/docs/tutorials/aquadoggo.md

 ## Configuration

 Now we learned how to start a node and how to interact with it via GraphQL!
-Let's see now how we can configure and adjust it to our special needs.
+Let's see now how we can configure and adjust it to our particular needs.
 This is mainly a collection of _cool tricks_ and not a full documentation of `aquadoggo`, also you probably might not need all of this in the beginning, but maybe it comes in handy soon!

 :::info